Kroenik/personal-finance/README.md

+# Personalfincance

-#This application will help you to handle your finances
+This application will help you to handle your finances